 Do you want to Reap God’s BEST?
 Do you want to see Him move in your life as never before?
 Then I encourage you to prepare your heart and your special Feast of Pentecost offering to honor the Lord and express your gratitude to Him.

 I’m convinced that if you need a miracle breakthrough in your body…your relationship with the Lord…your marriage…your children…your emotions…or your finances…

 This is your opportunity to obey God and enter into a new and exciting season of His covenant blessings!

-Barbara and I are standing with you, believing God to give you amazing, long-awaited breakthroughs during this very special season on His calendar.
+I am standing with you, believing God to give you amazing, long-awaited breakthroughs during this very special season on His calendar.

 God bless you!